egovernment/egovernment.github.io/documentation/installation/mac-os-x.markdown

 * __GraphicsMagick__ - http://www.graphicsmagick.org/download.html
 * __GhostScript__ - http://www.ghostscript.com/download/gsdnld.html __it needs to be in the same architecture version (32bit or 64bit) as GraphicsMagick__.
 GhostScript helps GraphicsMagick to generate thumbnails of PDF documents.

-To do that, go in the terminal and do:
+To do that, the following command must be run from the terminal:

 - `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install homebrew
 - `brew install GraphicsMagick` to install GraphicsMagick
 - `brew install GhostScript` to install GhostScript

 ## Download application code